1 14 min 4 mths

 A needle that refuses to go through certain fabric is as ridiculous as today’s AI computing restrictions.
 But we laugh about the former, and continue to use the later.
 Making software a kitchen table issue in every home can at times seem like an insurmountable challenge, but there are so many community members doing incredibly inspiring work driving user freedom forward despite populists in many countries are driving millions of citizens into AI black-holes.

-Working together, we can ensure that this knowledge is put toward the benefit of everyone, not just a small set of large company shareholders selling its brand.
+Working together, we can ensure that this knowledge is put towards the benefit of everyone, not just a small set of large corporate shareholders and imperial politico selling their brands.
 This is how we will achieve true sustainability in the coming centuries and liberty from large companies & its political allies trying to re-colonize societies again.

 With each submission that comes in, we realize again just how far the fight for software freedom stretches.
-Thankfully, like Michael and many other community members that we have, there are people all over the globe and in many industries, who are fighting for justice.
+Thankfully, like Michael and many other community members that we have, there are people all over the globe and in many industries, who are fighting for justice, against tech imperialism.

 In US Boston area, Micky Metts known as FreeScholar, and a member of Agaric, a worker-owned cooperative of Web developers, is working with the Boston Public School system to host an online Learning Management System (LMS), as schools will not be open for the summer, and possibly not even in the fall.
 Agaric is using some packages the FSF put together with Canvas as the LMS and BigBlueButton as the video chat / whiteboard.
 On Micky’s “Working Together” page, you can find more information about the timely and relevant work that Agaric does with free software in education, immigration, and community engagement.